libretiny-eu/libretiny/docs/projects/esphome.md

 ## Build & upload

+=== "CLI"

 	The command `python -m esphome compile yourdevice.yml` will compile ESPHome.

+=== "GUI"

+	Close the config editor.
+Press the three dots icon and select `Install`.
+Choose `Manual download` and `Modern format`.
+The firmware will be compiled and a UF2 file will be downloaded automatically.

-You probably want to refer to the [flashing guide](../flashing/esphome.md) to learn how to upload ESPHome to your device.
+Now, refer to the [flashing guide](../flashing/esphome.md) to learn how to upload ESPHome to your device.
 There's also info on using `tuya-cloudcutter` in that guide.

 ## Advanced: LT configuration